Suppose that you have a set of points, where the

 In this course, you will learn to recognize different kinds of functions.
 There will be specific methods that you can use for each type of function that will help you find the function rule.
 For now, we will look at some basic examples and find patterns that will help us figure out the relationship between the dependent and independent variables.

 The graph below shows the distance that an inchworm covers over time.
-Find the function rule that shows how distance and time are related to each other.

-Solution: Make a table of values of several coordinate points to identify a pattern.
+Make a table of values of several coordinate points to identify a pattern.

 We can see that for every minute the distance increases by 1.5 feet.
 We can write the function rule as: